 Fifteen states require dealers to post and/or deliver written warnings to purchasers regarding the risks of storing firearms in a manner accessible to children.
 Those states are: California, Connecticut, Florida, Maine, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Texas, and Wisconsin.

-In California, dealers must post additional warnings, including those regarding the risk of lead exposure from firearms and the state’s one-handgun-a-month law.112
+In California, dealers must post additional warnings, including those regarding the risk of lead exposure from firearms and the state’s one-handgun-a-month law.114

 Theft or Loss Reporting

 Three states specifically require dealers to report to state and/or local authorities the theft or loss of any firearm, while other states apply this requirement to firearm owners generally, as described in our summary on Reporting Lost and Stolen Firearms.
-California requires dealers to report theft or loss of any firearm to the local law enforcement agency where the dealer is located within 48 hours.
-Massachusetts requires dealers to report any theft or loss to the local licensing authority and to the state Criminal History Systems Board.
+California requires firearms dealers to report theft or loss of any firearm or ammunition, and ammunition vendors to report the theft or loss of any ammunition, to the local law enforcement agency where the dealer is located within 48 hours.115 Massachusetts requires dealers to report any theft or loss to the local licensing authority and to the state Criminal History Systems Board.
 New Jersey requires dealers to report the loss or theft of firearms or ammunition to the local police force or the state police within 36 hours.

 Pennsylvania’s law is similar to Connecticut’s.